 When you retire, you need to still feel financially secure.
 That can be difficult, since your income is likely to be far less than you are used to.
 Converting some of your home equity to cash can help you solve that problem.
 However, a traditional home loan may not be the right option.
-A reverse mortgage is an alternative to consider, if you are over 61 years old.
+A reverse mortgage is an alternative to consider, if you are over 61 years old it may be worth looking into just what does a mortgage lender look for and seeing if this option is right for you .
 It is a different type of home loan meant to provide retirement relief with minimal risk.

 Traditional Versus Reverse Mortgage Repayment Terms